Everything you need to know about the First Home Owners Grant in your state

 New homes or off-the-plan properties only

-Other exemptions or concessions: Fifty per cent discount on property transfer duty for first home buyers of established homes that have a dutiable value of $600,000 or less.
+Other exemptions or concessions: 100% discount on property transfer duty for first home buyers of established homes that have a dutiable value of $750,000 or less (for purchases between 18 February 2024 and 30 June 2026 inclusive.)

 For more information, visit: Tasmania Government – Department of Treasury and Finance